Kundalini Energy and Your Chakras

 Meditation Information to Clear Your Chakras

 Caroline Myss (pronounced MACE) writes about health and healing through our chakra systems.
 I have learned so much from reading her books, and recommend this one in particular.
 It explains how to clear blockages in our chakras which make us ill.
+If you want to develop intuition and clairvoyance, the key is meditating to bring the unblocked energy of your root chakra to your crown chakra.
 Once you read one of her books, you will be hooked!
 She also writes about past life regressions and archetypes.

 Try to Direct Chi Energy up Towards the Crown Chakra